5 Ways to Master Warehouse Inventory Control for 3PLs | FulFillor

 2. Cycle Count for Real Time Inventory Visibility

 Physical inventories cause operational disruption and tend to be found out a little too late.
 Cycle counting provides a more intelligent option by constantly validating specific inventory chunks.
+Cycle counting also supports a continuous inventory audit process, ensuring system records match physical stock at all times.

 • Regular Inventory Counts: Counting a small amount of stock daily or weekly will enable you to keep high levels of accuracy without disrupting the flow of work.
 This proactive effort can help detect and address issues promptly.